-According to the advance estimate, real gross domestic product or GDP (the output of goods and services produced within the U.S.) expanded at an annual rate of 2.6 percent in Q4 after increasing in the previous quarter by a robust 5.0 percent, which had marked the fastest pace in 11 years (since Q3 2003).
-GDP has rebounded solidly over the last three quarters following a Q1 contraction that was largely the result of some temporary headwinds, including the cold winter, weak exports, and reduced inventory-building.
+According to the second estimate, real gross domestic product or GDP (the output of goods and services produced within the U.S.) expanded at an annual rate of 2.2 percent in Q4 after increasing in the previous quarter by a robust 5.0 percent, which had marked the fastest pace in 11 years (since Q3 2003).
+GDP has rebounded over the last three quarters following a Q1 contraction that was largely the result of some temporary headwinds, including the cold winter, weak exports, and reduced inventory-building.
 For all of 2014, the economy grew 2.4 percent, up from 2.2 percent in 2013 and in line with its 2.4 percent average annual performance during the five-year-old plus recovery that began in Q3 of 2009.
-In Q4, consumer spending, which accounts for more than two-thirds of the economy, grew a healthy 4.3 percent as plunging gasoline prices and strong job growth bolstered Americans' confidence.
-But government spending declined 7.5 percent as defense outlays tumbled after rising sharply in the third quarter.
-Business investment increased just 1.9 percent as companies girded for a strengthening dollar and sluggish overseas growth that's expected to dampen exports, and energy companies grappled with plummeting oil prices.
-Exports slowed as well, rising 2.8 percent, while imports increased sharply as the stronger dollar made foreign products less expensive for U.S. consumers.
+In Q4, consumer spending, which accounts for more than two-thirds of the economy, grew a healthy 4.2 percent as plunging gasoline prices and strong job growth bolstered Americans' confidence.
+But federal government spending declined 7.5 percent as defense outlays tumbled after rising sharply in the third quarter.
+Business investment in equipment increased just 0.9 percent as companies girded for a strengthening dollar and sluggish overseas growth that's expected to dampen exports, and energy companies grappled with plummeting oil prices.
+Exports slowed as well, rising 3.2 percent, while imports increased sharply as the stronger dollar made foreign products less expensive for U.S. consumers.
 The widening trade gap subtracted from economic growth.
 Many economists expect the economy to grow a solid 3.0 percent in 2015.
 "With the collapse in energy prices increasing households' purchasing power, we expect strong consumption growth to continue driving GDP growth in the first half of this year," noted economist Paul Ashworth of Capital Economics.